zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 Functionality classifies the high-level type of feature(s) provided.
 Specifically its type of interaction with the environment outside of the Zenoss platform.
-The large majority of ZenPacks can be categorized with a single functionality type, but some will encompass more than one type of high-level functionality.
+While the large majority of ZenPacks can be categorized with a single functionality element, the elements are not mutually exclusive.

 .. _zp_class_functionality_monitoring: